kcl-eresearch/High-Performance-Computing-for-Digital-Humanities/docs/parallel_jobs.md

 * Using `numba.prange` for our loop instead of the usual `range` causes it to be executed in parallel across all available threads.
 Each thread will be given an approximately equal share of the loop iterations to execute.
 * In the main block we call the `calculate_squares()` function and time how long it takes to run.

-To execute the above code on CREATE, we can use `run_squares_numba.sh`:
+To execute the above code on CREATE, we can use `submit_squares.sh`:

 ```bash
 #!/bin/bash